Morriz/k8sdemo-infra/README.md

 ### 1.1 Global search and rename

 Since this is a demo application, it is needed to change all references to 'yourcom' and 'your.com' to those of your own choosing.
-I suggest to just do a search and replace (also some file names in `ssl/`):
+I suggest to just do a search in all the files and replace (also some file names in `ssl/`):

-yourcom -> unique name without dots, which will result in S3 bucket creation of ${yourcom}-infra/dev/acc/prod your.com -> your base domain
+yourcom -> unique name without dots, which will result in S3 bucket creation of ${yourcom}-infra/dev/acc/prod

+your.com -> your base domain

 ### 1.2 Generating certificates, keys and kubeconfig